juuikpqy/Tyrant-Unleashed-Info/skills.md

 - adds additional counter skill to unit (additive power: counter 5 + entrap 5 + entrap 5 = counter 15)

+## hunt N

+- activates if attack greater than zero
+- leftmost enemy assault is damaged by N, and amount can be reduced by enemy's protect/barrier
+- hunt cannot be evaded

 ## mimic

 - only targets enemy units with mimicable skills